 Revisiting his powerful message, we can see that Rev. Dr. MLK called on us to step beyond acts of service, and to challenge and question the norms we live in, to disrupt the injustices we witness, and to revolutionize our values.
 As we consider how outdoor recreation and conservation has been built for and dominated by whiteness and wealth, let us be “more devoted to justice than order”, and let us stand together in this challenge.

-In closing, we offer a few of his words for reflection this week (edited for gender inclusion):
+In closing, we offer a few of his words for reflection this week:

 “The ultimate measure of a [person] is not where [they] stand in moments of comfort and convenience, but where [they] stand at times of challenge and controversy.”
 (Strength to Love, 1963)